nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 ### Testability

-While working on PBA's I noticed writing fewer unit tests and more component and integration tests compared to DBA's; to the point where I write hardly any unit tests at all in backend code.
+While working on PBA's I noticed writing fewer unit tests and more component and integration tests compared to DDA's; to the point where I write hardly any unit tests at all in backend code.

 Component and integration tests provide a lot more confidence that the backend application is actually behaving correctly, with better code coverage in fewer lines of code.
 This I could do because of two reasons:

 1. PBA's are fairly simple to debug, there are few interacting code-paths that may fail in some unexpected way
 2. I switched to languages and tools that make running and developing such tests lightning fast

-In contrast, DBA's have more shared pieces of interacting code (e.g. services and models) which require the developer to treat them as an internal API that must remain fairly stable and bugfree.
+In contrast, DDA's have more shared pieces of interacting code (e.g. services and models) which require the developer to treat them as an internal API that must remain fairly stable and bugfree.
 Hence the need to add unit tests for those.

 ### Split into microservices

-DBA's are a complex solution to solve an even more complex problem; huge applications with hundreds of thousands LoC that must all work together.
+DDA's are a complex solution to solve an even more complex problem; huge applications with hundreds of thousands LoC that must all work together.
 It is only natural to try and establish some law and order in such an application, the domain model layer is ideal for that.

 For a long time it was too cumbersome and complex to split such an application into smaller web applications and deploy and operate them together.

 The more recent developments in containerization and cloud technologies to run them has changed this.
 When an application becomes too big and too complex there are few reasons to not try to split them it into multiple backend apps.
-PBA's are much easier to split up than DBA's.
+PBA's are much easier to split up than DDA's.

 ## Why keep using Mobel-Based Architectures